MicrosoftDocs/fabric-docs/docs/onelake/security/how-to-secure-data-onelake-for-data-warehousing.md

 ms.date: 11/15/2023
 ---

-# How-to secure a lakehouse for Data Warehousing teams
+# How to secure a lakehouse for Data Warehousing teams

 ## Introduction